-The Babel Buster BB3-7301/MX-73 can be used as a BACnet Router, or a gateway, or both.
+The Babel Buster BB3-7302 can be used as a BACnet Router, or a gateway, or both.
 As a router, it routes BACnet IP traffic to the BACnet MS/TP network and vice versa.
-As a gateway, it can remap BACnet object data or share BACnet data with Modbus TCP devices.
+As a gateway, it can remap BACnet object data or share BACnet data with SNMP devices.

 Start by getting familiar with this User Guide and the sections that pertain to your application.
 Be sure to review the remainder of this section.
-Online videos are also available to demonstrate key operations in setting up the BB3-7301/MX-73.
+Online videos are also available to demonstrate key operations in setting up the BB3-7302/MX-73.

-If you are going to be using the BB3-7301/MX-73 as a gateway to share data between Modbus and BACnet, you will need to obtain information such as a "register map" from the vendor of the Modbus device you wish to connect.
-The register map may go by any of several names in the manufacturer's documentation.
-You will need to know what registers to read in order to interface a Modbus device to the BACnet network.
+If you are going to be using the BB3-7302/MX-73 as a gateway to share data between SNMP and BACnet, you will need to obtain information such as the MIB from the vendor of the SNMP device you wish to connect.
+You will need to know what variables to read in order to interface an SNMP device to the BACnet network.

-If you are going to be using the BB3-7301/MX-73 as a BACnet router, or as a gateway, you will need to determine the necessary network settings.
+If you are going to be using the BB3-7302/MX-73 as a BACnet router, or as a gateway, you will need to determine the necessary network settings.